alexlobera/leanjs_OLD_NX/src/pages/blog/must-know-javascript-for-react-developers.md

 ![es6 arrow function with explicit return](https://firebasestorage.googleapis.com/v0/b/reactjsacademy-react.appspot.com/o/blog%20post%20images%2Fes6%2Fimage_4.png?alt=media)

 If you are writing an inner function or declaring a variable inside your function you’ll want to take this approach.
-This is why the implicit return is also known as a *one-liner syntax *as generally you’ll use it on one line to make the code more concise.
+This is why the implicit return is also known as a _one-liner syntax_ as generally you’ll use it on one line to make the code more concise.

-Probably the most important thing to know about arrow functions is that they **get their binding from the context. **This means their "this" value is going to point to whoever is the caller.
+Probably the most important thing to know about arrow functions is that they **get their binding from the context.** This means their `this` value is going to point to whoever is the caller.
 We recommend looking at this example to help understand this:

 [https://jsbin.com/caxuceg/edit?html,js,console](https://jsbin.com/caxuceg/edit?html,js,console)